mrbandler/FsFirestore/README.md

 			updateDocument score.CollectionId score.Ids score

 // Now we can simple mount our created listener callback and in
-// turn receive a istener object from Firestore let listener = listenOnDocument "scores" "mrbandler" callback
+// turn receive a listener object from Firestore let listener = listenOnDocument "scores" "mrbandler" callback

 // If we want to stop listening we just stop listening.